EU edges to economic sanctions on Russia but narrows scope

 EU governments also agreed that a ban on exports of dual-use technology - that can be used in both military and civilian products - would be limited at this stage to military users, Van Rompuy said.

-Separately, the EU was due to publish on Saturday the names of 15 individuals and 18 entities, including companies, subject to asset freezes for their role in supporting Russia's annexation of Crimea and destabilisation of eastern Ukraine.

-That will bring the number of people under EU sanctions to 87 and the number of companies and other organisations to 20.
+The EU's latest list brought the number of people under EU sanctions to 87 and the number of companies and other organizations to 20.

 Dutch Prime Minister Mark Rutte, whose country is seen as having a key role in shaping the EU response because it lost 194 citizens in the plane crash, said he would back sanctions unless Moscow halts weapons supplies to the rebels.